Lightning-Universe/lightning-flash/docs/source/reference/text_classification.rst

     When changing the backbone, make sure you pass in the same backbone to the :class:`~flash.text.TextClassifier` and the :class:`~flash.text.TextClassificationData`!

-We then use the trained :class:`~flash.text.TextClassifier` for inference.
+Next, we use the trained :class:`~flash.text.TextClassifier` for inference.
 Finally, we save the model.
 Here's the full example: